Before starting the Sydney Child Health Program (SCHP)

 Can a relative or a friend be my OAT Supervisor?

-No, you are not able to nominate a person with whom you have a personal relationship; this includes and is not limited to relationships as immediate family, close relatives, friendship outside the workplace or sexual partners, or relatives of friends or sexual partners as this creates a conflict of interest.
+No, you are not able to nominate a person with whom you have a personal relationship; this includes and is not limited to immediate family, close relatives, friendship outside the workplace or sexual partners, as this creates a conflict of interest.

 Do I need to give my Supervisor the OAT documentation?

-No, the Magga Office will contact your OAT Supervisor and provide required documentation
+No, our Office will contact your OAT Supervisor and provide required documentation.

 What if I can’t find a Supervisor?